 Social intrapreneurship represents an alternative path to innovation, using entrepreneurial principles within an existing organization, or institution to solve social problems.
 The distinction between entrepreneurship and intrapreneurship is the pathway within the latter takes place within an existing organization rather than through the development of a new organization.

-Social enterprise represents the “how” in one way to accomplish social innovation.
+Social enterprise serves as great model for how to accomplish social innovation.
 It makes use of business models or practices to solve social problems.
 It may refer to a socially-driven organization or venture that uses market-oriented approaches in which the income generated through the enterprise is utilized to sustain and enhance the agency's mission and programs.
-A social enterprise can be developed as a new organization or as part of an existing organization.
+Many Social Enterprises often employ the people they serve.
+A Social Enterprise can be developed as a new organization or as part of an existing organization.

 Corporate Social Responsibility is a company taking responsibility for its impact on the world, either environmentally or socially.
 The term refers to a corporation going above and beyond what is required of them legally to be a positive influence that benefits society.

 Community-Level Innovation enlists community members and leaders in the process of developing solutions that work for them.
 This method uses community gatherings and participatory research as a primary means of harnessing the internal strengths of communities.